Blairs in Pittsylvania County, Virginia — The American South (Mid-Atlantic)

 Erected 1929 by Conservation & Development Commission.
 (Marker Number L-61.)

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Bright-Leaf Tobacco Barns (approx. 4˝ miles away); North Danville (approx. 6˝ miles away); Frederick Delius (approx. 6˝ miles away); Wreck of the Old 97 (approx. 6˝ miles away); Whitmell P. Tunstall (approx. 7 miles away); Danville Fortifications (approx. 7 miles away); The Worsham Street Bridge (approx. 7 miles away); High Street Baptist Church (approx. 7.1 miles away).
+POW-MIA Memorial (approx. 3.2 miles away); POW★MIA (approx. 3.2 miles away); Bright-Leaf Tobacco Barns (approx. 4˝ miles away); North Danville (approx. 6˝ miles away); Frederick Delius Wreck of the Old 97 (approx. 6˝ miles away); Mills Along The Dan (approx. 6.8 miles away); Whitmell P. Tunstall (approx. 7 miles away).

 Regarding Beavers Tavern.
 The tavern is no longer standing.